IT-Systems Administration Specialist

 Ashland, New Richmond*, Rice Lake, Superior**

-Full program available at the Ashland or Rice Lake campus
+Full program available via On Site or Hybrid instruction at the Ashland or Rice Lake campus

-*Only first-year coursework available at the New Richmond or Superior campus.
-Second-year coursework available at the other campus locations or may be remotely offered online.
+*Only first-year coursework fully available at the New Richmond campus.
+Second-year coursework is available at the other campus locations or through a combination of Online, Hybrid or On Site instruction at the New Richmond campus

 Career Cluster: Information Technology